nekocode/use-shared-state/README.md

 ***Why choose it?***

-1. It's lightweight, includes only less than 100 lines source code, so it's very suitable to use in component or library projects
+1. It's lightweight, includes just over a 100 lines of source code, so it's very suitable to use in component or library projects
 2. Update components in minimum range.
 Using the example below, if we share a shared-state with b and e components, then when this shared-state updates, only b and e components will be updated
 ```
   a